 Friends Effing Friends Effing Friends, Quincy’s second feature film, had its world premiere at the 2016 Cinequest Film Festival, where it opened to rave reviews.
 The San Francisco Chronicle called it, “Sexually frank... a more serious romantic comedy,” continuing, “The lessons Rose learned from the towering influences in his life, his father and godfather, are only in how he approaches humor.
 His style is his own in this tale...”
 Since then it has gone on to play at the 2016 Manhattan Film Festival where it was awarded "Best Feature Romantic Drama" by the festival's jury.
 After closing the inaugural year for the 2016 Film Invasion L.A.
 Film Festival, FEFEF was released on VOD in the US and Canada via Gravitas Ventures, and is awaiting its foreign release dates.

 Some additional credits include: Melinda and Melinda, written and directed by Woody Allen; Accepted, directed by Steve Pink; and The Quincy Rose Show, a pilot which he co- created/wrote, working alongside Nicholas Brendon, Jack McGee and Lee Garlington.

 Quincy loves cinema, is an avid reader and a disciplined writer, extremely dedicated to his craft.
-He works in all forms and genres, from stand-up comedy to feature length scripts; there is no style he won't explore.
-Quincy is most passionate about directing the films that he writes, and is currently in Post-Production on his third feature, The Narcissists, which was shot in New York City in October 2016.
+He works in all forms, from stand-up comedy to feature length scripts, and is most passionate about directing the films that he writes.

 Quincy Rose Films